Capital Gains Tax Calculator – Stocks & Mutual Funds

 Disclaimer

-This calculator uses Budget 2026 rules (12.5% LTCG, 20% STCG).
+This calculator is based on current Indian capital gains taxation rules as of Budget 2026 (12.5% LTCG, 20% STCG).
 It does not account for surcharges, complex grandfathering clauses, or corporate tax slabs.
 Please consult a Chartered Accountant for final tax filing.

 Last Updated: March 2026